-The registered office of ING Bank N.V. is at Bijlmerplein 888, 1102 MG Amsterdam Zuid-Oost, The Netherlands (telephone number: +31 20 501 3209).
-ING Bank N.V. is registered at the Chamber of Commerce of Amsterdam under no. 33031431 and its corporate seat is in Amsterdam, The Netherlands.
-The Articles of Association of ING Bank N.V. were last amended by notarial deed executed on 6 February 2009.
-According to its Articles of Association, the objects of ING Bank N.V. are to conduct the banking business in the broadest sense of the word, including insurance brokerage, to acquire, construct and operate immovable properties, and furthermore to participate in, conduct the management of, finance and furnish personal or real security for the obligations of and provide services to other enterprises and institutions of whatever kind, but in particular enterprises and institutions active in the credit business, investments and/or other financial services, as well as to perform all that which is related or may be conducive to the foregoing.
+ING Bank N.V. is registered at the Chamber of Commerce of Amsterdam under no. 33031431.
+The articles of association were last amended by notarial deed executed on 6 February 2009.
+According to its articles of association, the objects of the company are to conduct the banking business in the broadest sense of the word, including insurance brokerage, to acquire, construct and operate immovable properties, and furthermore to participate in, conduct the management of, finance and furnish personal or real security for the obligations of and provide services to other enterprises and institutions of whatever kind, but in particular enterprises and institutions active in the credit business, investments and/or other financial services, as well as to perform all that which is related or may be conducive to the foregoing.